githubtraining/introduction-to-github-apps/responses/01_intro-gh-apps.md

 ### New to GitHub?

 For this course, you'll need to know how to create a branch on GitHub, commit changes using Git, and open a pull request on GitHub.
-If you need a refresher on the GitHub flow, check out the [the Introduction to GitHub course]({{ host}}/courses/introduction-to-github).
+If you need a refresher on the GitHub flow, check out [the Introduction to GitHub course]({{ host}}/courses/introduction-to-github).

 ## Application vs GitHub Application
 There are many types of applications, like the apps you might have on your phone.
 In this course, we'll focus on **GitHub Applications**, apps designed to work on GitHub.